briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 6. _(f)_ As used in this section:

     1. _(1)_ "Head start agency" has the same meaning as in Ohio R.C.
-3301.32.
+    [3301.32][ORC Section 3301.32].

     2. _(2)_ "School bus", as used in relation to children who attend a program offered by a head start agency, means a bus that is owned and operated by a head start agency, is equipped with an automatically extended stop warning sign of a type approved by the State Board of Education, is painted the color and displays the markings described in Ohio R.C.
-4511.77, and is equipped with amber and red visual signals meeting the requirements of Ohio R.C.
-4511.771, irrespective of whether or not the bus has fifteen or more children aboard at any time.
+[4511.77][ORC Section 4511.77], and is equipped with amber and red visual signals meeting the requirements of Ohio R.C.
+[4511.771][ORC Section 4511.771], irrespective of whether or not the bus has fifteen or more children aboard at any time.
     "School bus" does not include a van owned and operated by a head start agency, irrespective of its color, lights, or markings.

 7. _(g)_